Measure estimation on manifolds: an optimal transport approach: Proofs of the main theorems

-The proof of Proposition \ref{prop:bound_bias} consists in using the Taylor expansion of a function $\phi\in B^s_{p,q}(M)$, and by using that all polynomial terms of low order in the Taylor expansion disappear when integrated against $K$, as the kernel $K$ is of sufficiently large order.
+The proof of Proposition \ref{prop:bound_bias} consists in considering the Taylor expansion of a function $\phi\in B^s_{p,q}(M)$.
+In this Taylor expansion, all polynomial terms of low order disappear when integrated against $K$, as the kernel $K$ is of sufficiently large order.
 Namely, we have the following property, whose proof is given in Appendix \ref{sec:proof_bias}.

 \begin{lemma} Assume that the kernel $K$ is of order $k$ and let $B:(\R^D)^j\to \R$ be a tensor of order $1\leq j< k$.
 Then, for all $x\in M$,

 \end{lemma}

 Let us now give a sketch of proof of Proposition \ref{prop:bound_bias} in the case $0< s\leq 1$.
 The $H^{-1}_{p}(M)$-norm of $A_h\phi$ is by definition equal to